 - Disabled Vehicles: It is prohibited to leave a disabled vehicle parked in violation of these regulations without immediately notifying PTS at 512-471-6126 or at 512-471-7275.
 If the vehicle is obstructing traffic or creating a hazard, it must be removed immediately.
 A PEA will either render assistance or authorize temporary parking.
 Temporary parking of disabled vehicles shall not exceed 24 hours and must not create any obstruction or hazard.

-- Abandoned Vehicles: Any vehicle that is partially dismantled or wrecked, does not display a current license plate or permit, or does not appear to be operable; and is left in such condition for more than 48 hours, shall be considered abandoned and impounded at owner’s expense.
+Abandoned Vehicles: Any vehicle that is partially dismantled or wrecked, does not display a current license plate, is not registered to a permit, or does not appear to be operable; and is left in such condition for more than 48 hours, shall be considered abandoned and impounded at owner’s expense.
 The 48-hour stipulation does not apply to unlocked bicycles.

 Notice of pending impoundment shall be posted prominently on the vehicle on the driver's side of the front window, on the rear windshield, on the driver's side window, or on the bicycle frame depending on the type of vehicle.